 - Peer supports — women who have already walked this path — will provide practical strategies, support, and inspiration as women navigate pregnancy, the postpartum period, and the first year of parenting while moving beyond personal trauma and opioid use.

 - A HEALing reward program will allow participants to earn gift cards and other rewards as they achieve personal and program goals.

 - Interpreter services for over 100 languages will be available virtually.

-- Students with interests in obstetrics and gynecology, pediatrics, psychiatry, family medicine, culinary medicine, internal medicine and addiction medicine — who want to prevent intergenerational trauma and empower program participants — will contribute through service learning and elective coursework.
+- Students interested in obstetrics and gynecology, pediatrics, psychiatry, family medicine, culinary medicine, internal medicine, and addiction medicine — who want to prevent intergenerational trauma and empower program participants — will contribute through service learning and elective coursework.

-- Excellence in treatment will be measured through regular assessment, IRB-approved research, participants’ satisfaction, as well as analysis of health outcomes for mothers and infants enrolled in the program.
+- Excellence in treatment will be measured through regular assessment, IRB-approved research, participants’ satisfaction, and analysis of health outcomes for mothers and infants enrolled in the program.

-The program is led by Maria Manriquez, MD, C. Luke Petersen, DO, Laura Stewart, PsyD, Gina Touch, PhD, as well as a staff of clinical social workers, nurses and a support team.
+The program is led by Maria Manriquez, MD, Krista Labruzzo, MD, Sonica Brunson, DNP, and Gina Touch, PhD, as well as a staff of clinical social workers, nurses and a support team.
 It is sponsored by the Bruce & Diane Halle Foundation and housed at Banner – University Medical Center Phoenix.
 The program is part of the State Opioid Response grant from AHCCCS.